abhiram540/Automated-Feature-Engineering-with-Featuretools/README.md

 # Automated Feature Engineering with Featuretools
- In this project, I'll be making use of automated feature engineering to predict Customer churn.
+ In this project, I'll be making use of automated feature engineering with Featuretools to predict Customer churn.